shawnxusy/babel-plugin-react-generate-property/README.md

 **ignoreNodeNames**: do not add nodeName to data-attr (default: `false`)

 **match**: Accepts RegExp matching filepath and filename.
 Attrs will be added to matched components only.
-Only suitable for js-forms of babel config
+Matched regex string will be added as prefix.
+Only suitable for js-forms of babel config.

 ## Via CLI